 Successful applicants to the journal’s Topic Access Program will prepare a Topic Analysis, Prospectus, and Comment on a schedule similar to that of other Legal Forum staff members.
-To continue in the Topic Access Program, students must have their Topic Analysis accepted by the journal by October 15, 2014; Prospectus accepted by early November 2014; and Comment accepted by the due date set for other Legal Forum staff members, sometime in January of 2015.
+To continue in the Topic Access Program, students must submit their Topic Analysis in October 2018, with the Prospectus due in November 2018; first draft of their Comment in January 2019; and Publication Draft in February 2019.
+The exact due dates are still to be determined.

-Instructions for creating an acceptable Topic Analysis, Prospectus, and Comment, including Maroonbooking materials, will be provided to each applicant upon request.
+Instructions for creating an acceptable Topic Analysis, Prospectus, and Comment will be provided to each applicant upon request.
 Each applicant to the Topic Access Program will be assigned an editor to help the applicant through the Program, offering substantive and technical advice to the applicant at each step in the process.

-If you have any questions about the Topic Access Program, please contact our Topic Access/Comment Editor: Gillian Seaman at firstname.lastname@example.org.
+If you have any questions about the Topic Access Program, please contact our Topic Access/Recruitment Editor: Maria J. Plecha at email@example.com.

 If you have any questions about how to contribute an article to Legal Forum, please contact our Executive Articles Editor, Daniel Simon, at firstname.lastname@example.org or our Symposium Editor, Megan Delurey, at email@example.com.